 Regulatory Approval and Reimbursement

-There are two focused ultrasound systems approved in the US for the ablation (destruction) of prostate tissue: SonaCare Medical and EDAP-TMS.
-Both of these use the transrectal approach with ultrasound guidance.
+There are four focused ultrasound systems approved in the US for the ablation (destruction) of prostate tissue: Sonablate Corp, EDAP-TMS, Insightec and Profound Medical.
+Sonablate Corp and EDAP-TMS use the transrectal approach with ultrasound guidance.
 Insightec’s device uses a transrectal approach guided by MRI.
-A transurethral approach is manufactured by Profound Medical, and is approved in Europe and in the US.
+A transurethral, MRI-guided approach is manufactured by Profound Medical, and it is approved in Europe and in the US.

 Treatment for BPH is approved in the US, Canada, China, Europe, India, Japan, Korea, Middle East, Russia, and South America.
 Insurance coverage varies, and many US companies may not cover this procedure.